 Boot Error Message Explanation and Solution Dongle Missing or Invalid Make sure the USB Game Dongle is firmly connected.
 Invalid Dongle: Incorrect Game Version Dongle does not match game version.
 If you upgrade the software, be sure you connect the corresponding Game Dongle.
 There is a CD in the Drive Eject the CD from the drive.
 Press the START button to continue to boot the game.
-Error Detected with GVRIO Board The GVRI/O Mini PCB is either disconnected or malfunctioning, or the USB port or cable is faulty.
+Error Detected with GVRIO Board The GVRI/O Mini PCB is either disconnected or malfunctioning.
+Make sure jumpers are installed in positions 1 & 3 of J5-Mode Select (see page 36).
 Check all connections to the PCB.
-Test in a different USB port and with a different USB cable.
 Replace the PCB if faulty.
-Make sure jumpers are installed in positions 1 & 3 of J5-Mode Select (see page 42).
 Incorrect GVRIO Board The screen will display the revision numbers of the GVRI/O Mini PCB installed, and the one required.
 Contact your distributor to order the correct GVRI/O Mini PCB.
 Duplicate Link ID Please Select a New Link ID The cabinet has the same Link ID as another cabinet.
 Turn the steering wheel to select a different Link ID from the numbers displayed.
 Numbers displayed in gray are available.
 Turn the wheel to select an ID and press the START button.
 Remember to number your cabinets in sequence from left to right.
 Steering Auto Calibration failed.
 Please turn the wheel all he way to the left and all the way to the right The software detected a problem with steering.
 Once you turn the wheel, the software will determine whether the problem is with the steering pot or the force-feedback.
 If the problem is with the force feedback, you will be given the option to start the system without force feedback.
 If the steering pot is not working, the game cannot be started.
-See page 36 for steering service.
+See page 31 for steering service.
 Attract Mode Error Messages Explanation and Solution A Red Dot appears in the lower right corner of the Attract Screen Indicates hardware error, usually with a button, gas or brake pot, or steering.
 Explanation is displayed on Machine Settings: Info screen in Operator Menu.
 A Blue Dot appears in the lower right corner of the Attract Screen Indicates Cabinet Mismatch error in linked cabinets.
 Explanation is displayed on Machine Settings: Info screen.
-The following conditions will cause a Blue Dot error message: • Winner Gets Free Game not set the same on all cabinets • Free Game Min Players not set the same on all cabinets • Race Length not set the same on all cabinets • Duplicate Cabinet Link ID • Different Software Comm Version on one or more cabinets • Different Tracks Disabled • Different Region (Set by Game Dongle)
+The following conditions will cause a Blue Dot error message: Winner Gets Free Game not set the same on all cabinets Free Game Min Players not set the same on all cabinets Race Length not set the same on all cabinets Duplicate Cabinet Link ID Different Software Game Version on one or more cabinets Different Tracks Disabled Different Region (Set by Game Dongle)